nasa/gesdisc-meditor/packages/docs/src/pages/readMe.md

 ## Authentication

 mEditor allows a user to log in through its user interface or through a POST request to its login endpoint.
-Earthdata Login and AWS Cognito are both supported for login through the UI, but only AWS Cognito is supported for login through the API.
+Earthdata Login and AWS Cognito are both supported for login through the UI.
 This guide assumes that you know how to set up AWS Cognito for login through the UI.

 ### Login through UI

 To learn more about logging in through mEditor's UI, see [Logging In](https://lb.gesdisc.eosdis.nasa.gov/meditor/docs/user-guide/quick-start#logging-in) within the User Guide.

 ### Login through API

+mEditor currently supports two authentication services, [AWS Cognito](https://aws.amazon.com/cognito/) and [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).

+#### AWS Cognito

 To log in through mEditor's API, first (and only once) set up a new AWS Cognito App Client within your existing User Pool.
 Set the environment variable `COGNITO_INITIATE_AUTH_CLIENT_ID` to the value of this new Cognito Client ID.